-Obviously the male lodges have been going for a long time and seem to do very well with new members, however times are changing and today’s society are always looking for something new and interesting.
+Obviously, the male lodges have been going for a long time and seem to do very well with new members, however; times are changing and today’s society is always looking for something new and interesting.

 I do find that women in freemasonry often have husbands or fathers that are masons and this helps keep that sense of belonging not to mention save marriages, women actually know what “off to lodge” means now.

 Q: Do you think female Masonry will continue to grow and is there many young members involved?

 I do think maybe we as an order need to open up more in-terms of social media and start to promote us to more younger audiences.

 In my Lodge, we have young members which have grown up with freemasonry in the families.

 I think there are plenty of people that would join but with the demands placed on women today to work and have families later in life, it doesn’t leave much time for anything else.